-ineffectiveness as a frequently reported Adverse Event.
+The Q2 and Q3 reports both note drug ineffectiveness as a frequently reported Adverse Event.
 This term is a way of saying the vaccine failed and the infection being vaccinated against occurred anyway.
-This is the first time we have seen this noted in quarterly reports. frequently reported AEFIs (serious and non-serious) were all indicative of lack of effectiveness /vaccination failure.
+This is the first time we have seen this noted in quarterly reports.

+Here's the damning Q2 report quote: "The most frequently reported AEFIs (serious and non-serious) were all indicative of lack of effectiveness /vaccination failure.
 These cases were due to incomplete vaccination or had limited information for assessment."

-frequently reported AEFIs (serious and non-serious) included pyrexia [fever], injection site erythema [inflammation], pain in the extremity, and drug ineffectiveness."
+Here's the Q3 report on the same subject: "The most frequently reported AEFIs (serious and non-serious) included pyrexia [fever], injection site erythema [inflammation], pain in the extremity, and drug ineffectiveness."

-There is no indication in the report as to which Houston, Texas issued a press release: vaccines led to the notable number of vaccine failures, "The first Zostavax shingles vaccine lawsuit was filed today nor how many vaccine failures were reported.
-We since the vaccine's maker, Merck, requested that the exponentially searched the 2016 CV database for pneumococcal, growing number of cases being filed against it be consolidated varicella and influenza reports assuming these were the into one Court.
-The lawsuits filed across the nation have alleged that Merck's blockbuster shingles vaccine causes viral injuries likely culprits.
-Vaccine Safety Report 3 Page 7
+There is no indication in the report as to which vaccines led to the notable number of vaccine failures, nor how many vaccine failures were reported.
+We searched the 2016 CV database for pneumococcal, varicella and influenza reports assuming these were the likely culprits.